Troubleshooting DB issues for Amazon RDS Custom for Oracle

 This section explains how to fix unsupported configurations in RDS Custom for Oracle.
 For information about RDS Custom for SQL Server, see Fixing unsupported configurations in RDS Custom for SQL Server.

-In the following table, you can find descriptions of the notifications and events that the support perimeter sends and how to fix them.
+The following table includes descriptions of the notifications and events that the support perimeter sends and how to fix them.
 These notifications and the support perimeter are subject to change.
 For background on the support perimeter, see RDS Custom support perimeter.
 For event descriptions, see Amazon RDS event categories and event messages.

 ---|---|---|---|